mxxii/selderee/README.md

 Best matched value: E
 ```

 *Some gotcha: you may notice the check for `#baz` has to be performed every time the decision tree is called.
 If it happens to be `p#baz` or `div#baz` or even `.foo#baz` - it would be much better to write it like this.
-Deeper, narrower tree means less checks on average. (in case of `.foo#baz` the class check might finally outweight the tag name check and rebalance the tree.)*
+Deeper, narrower tree means less checks on average. (in case of `.foo#baz` the class check might finally outweigh the tag name check and rebalance the tree.)*

 </details>